geoscixyz/em/content/geophysical_surveys/dcr/survey.rst

 A generator or battery provides a source of power for the transmitter in geophysical surveys.
-A typical example of a generator used for a Direct Current Induced Polarization (DC/IP) would have a power limit of 7500W or greater.
+A typical example of a generator used for a Direct Current Induced Polarization (DC/IP) survey would have a power limit of 7500W or greater.
+For larger scale work, it is possible to obtain transmitters that can source up to 30,000 watts.
 The transmitter sends out a desired current waveform through the current wire.
 The electric current and voltage are measured and regulated by the transmitter controller, and either quantity can be set to a particular amount within the power limit.
 An example of a generator hooked up to a